 - SBD Works without prequalification: This SBD is to be used when the bidding is not preceded by a prequalification exercise and postqualification is applied.
 Postqualification may be used for the procurement of simple and unsophisticated works contracts.

-- SBD Works (Single-Stage: Two-Envelopes): This SBD requires Bidders to submit two sealed envelopes simultaneously, one containing the Technical Proposal and the other the Price Proposal, enclosed together in an outer single envelope.
+- SBD Works (Single-Stage: Two-Envelope): This SBD requires Bidders to submit two sealed envelopes simultaneously, one containing the Technical Proposal and the other the Price Proposal, enclosed together in an outer single envelope.
 This procedure allows the Employer to evaluate the Technical Proposals without reference to price.
 Bids of Bidders who do not conform to the specified requirements may be rejected as deficient bids.

 Works - Small Contracts

-Two SBDs are available for the procurement of small works contracts through international competitive bidding (ICB) as well as national competitive bidding (NCB).
+Standard bidding documents (SBDs) are available for the procurement of small works contracts through international competitive bidding (ICB) as well as national competitive bidding (NCB).
 Download and read the User's Guide: Procurement of Works—Small Contracts.

 These SBDs can be used for both small admeasurement (unit rate) as well as lump sum contracts.
 The documents adopt a postqualification procedure that requires bidders to submit the information pertaining to their qualification together with their technical bids.
 These SBDs include a model form of conditions of contract which has been developed on the basis of considerable international experience in the drafting and management of contracts, bearing in mind a trend in the construction industry towards a simpler, more straightforward language.

-Plant - Design, Supply and Install
+Plant - Design, Supply and Installation

 Standard bidding documents for plant (SBD Plant) must be used for the procurement of plant through international competitive bidding when